renphysics/GRSpectral/README.md

 # GRSpectral
-A Mathematica package for solving PDEs by the pseudospectral method (v0.2, Jie Ren)
+A Mathematica package for solving PDEs by the pseudospectral method (v0.2, Jie Ren).
+It focuses on applications to General Relativity (GR) and is suitable for general boundary value problems, including eigenvalue problems.

 Philosophy of the design: Leave complexity to ourselves, and give simplicity to users.